anyeZHY/anyeZHY.github.io/_pages/about.md

 ---

 <span class='anchor' id='about-me'></span>
-I am a first-year PhD student at [UMass Amherst], supervised by Prof. [Chuang Gan].
+I am currently a first-year PhD student at [UMass Amherst], where I am supervised by Prof. [Chuang Gan] and collaborate with Prof. [Yilun Du].
+My research focuses on Building 3D Foundation Models and World Models.
 Total citations: <span id="total_cit"></span>

 I received my Bachelor's degree from [Shanghai Jiao Tong University] (SJTU), where I worked closely with Prof. [Cewu Lu] and Dr. [Lixin Yang] from the [Machine Vision and Intelligence Group] (MVIG).
 In addition, I have worked with Prof. [Junchi Yan] at the [SJTU-ReThinkLab].
 Previously, I was a visiting student at the [Massachusetts Institute of Technology] and the [MIT-IBM Watson AI Lab], guided by Prof. [Josh Tenenbaum].

 {% include_relative mappings.md %}